Skip to main content Skip to footer

 Visual focusEmphasizes flow and eventsEmphasizes activities and hierarchy

-How activity on arrow (AOA) works?
+How does activity on arrow (AOA) work?

 Understanding activity on node (AON)